PriyankaShivakumar/xsc-cap/README.md

-# SAP HANA Application Migration Assistant

-Tool for migrating XS Classic application to XS Advanced Programming Model or Cloud Application Programming Model.
+# XS Classic Programming Model To SAP Cloud Application Programming Model Migration Guide

-## XSC to XSA:

-The SAP HANA Application Migration Assistant converts the source XS Classic application which is packaged as a Delivery Unit into XS Advanced application which also includes conversion of synchronous XSJS to async-XSJS.

-## XSC to CAP:

-The SAP HANA Application Migration Assistant converts the source XSC application  to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository  artefacts are converted to the corresponding target CAP artefacts.
+The SAP HANA Application Migration Assistant converts the source XS Classic application which is packaged as a Delivery Unit to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository artifacts are converted to the corresponding target CAP artifacts.

-## Architecture
+## Introduction
+SAP HANA Interactive Education or SHINE is a demo application that is packaged as [HCO_DEMOCONTENT](https://github.com/SAP-samples/hana-shine/releases/download/v2.5.0/HCO_DEMOCONTENT-1.205.0.tgz) Delivery Unit.
+It includes the following features:
+- **HDI Features:**
+  - Table
+  - HDBDD Views
+  - Sequence
+  - Calculation Views
+  - Analytical Views
+  - Attribute Views
+  - Associations
+  - Table Functions
+  - Synonyms
+  - Procedures
+  - Spatial Features
+  - Local Time Data Generation
+  - Index
+  - Structured Privilege
+  - Analytical Privilege

+HCO_DEMOCONTENT follows the XS Classic Programming Model(XSC) and uses SAP HANA on-premise for the database.
+This article describes the steps to be followed to Migrate this Delivery Unit from XSC to the Cloud Application Programming Model(CAP) with SAP HANA Cloud as the database using the SAP HANA Application Migration Assistant.

 ### Solution Diagram